Biden takes the helm, appeals for unity to take on crises

 "I will always fight for you.
 I will be watching.
 I will be listening and I will tell you that the future of this country has never been better," said Trump.
 He wished the incoming administration well but never mentioned Biden's name.

 Trump did adhere to one tradition and left a personal note for Biden in the Oval Office.
-Biden would only tell reporters that Trump "wrote a very generous letter."
+Biden would only tell reporters that it was "a very generous letter."

 Trump, in his farewell video remarks, hinted at a political return, saying "we will be back in some form."
 Without question, he will shadow Biden's first days in office.